Sailing Turkey

 will be made more than welcome if you want to stop for a while with your

-experienced captain raising the Greek flag as you enter the harbour.
-If you
+experienced captain raising the Greek flag as you enter the harbor.
+If you want to go diving, there are several opportunities in Kas to talk to dive

 companies and take your pick.